 Second Emperor and Collapse

 The Qin dynasty was effectively a one man 'dynasty' lasting only 25 years as his successor failed to keep the country united.
 Qin Shihuangdi's chief Minister Li Si , the architect of many of the reforms, tried to cling to power by controlling the succession.
 The Crown Prince, who had voiced dissent over the reforms, was tricked into committing suicide by way of a forged order sent by Li Si purporting to be from his father.
 So it was Shihuangdi's second son, who reigned under the title ‘Er Shi’ literally ‘Second Emperor' (229 - 207 BCE) on Qin Shihuangdi's death.
-A weak and dissolute man, his rule lasted just three years, he gave power to his chief eunuch Zhao Gao who turned the capital into a bloodbath with Li Si amongst his many victims.
-The people had had enough of enforced slave labor, crippling taxation, brutal treatment and so the centralized system of control broke down.
+A weak and dissolute man, his rule lasted just three years, he gave power to his chief eunuch Zhao Gao who turned the capital into a bloodbath with chief minister Li Si amongst his many victims.
+The people had had enough of enforced slave labor, crippling taxation, brutal treatment and so the centralized system broke down.
 The reaction to the dissent was to act with even greater brutality.
-Zhao Gao seized power and forced Er Shi to commit suicide in 207BCE supplanting him with Er Shi's young nephew, but by then it was too late as the Qin Empire had already fallen apart.
+Zhao Gao seized power and forced Er Shi to commit suicide in 207BCE supplanting him with Er Shi's young nephew, but by then it was too late as the Qin Empire was already falling apart and the Han dynasty soon emerged.

 Qin dynasty, Terracotta army, chariot, umbrella